Why shouldn't I publish my book with Dostoyevsky Wannabe?

 Can you proof read my book?

 Nope sorry.
 You'll have to do this yourself or get someone else to do it, we haven't got time.
 We have day jobs.
-Always a good idea to get some sharp-eyed pedant to proof-read it though (friendly advice: when asking them to proof-read it, don't call them a 'sharp-eyed pedant', call them like 'an editor' or something that stands a chance of sounding like a compliment).
+Always a good idea to get some sharp-eyed pedant to proof-read it though (friendly advice: when asking them to proof-read it, don't call them a 'sharp-eyed pedant', call them 'an editor' or something that stands a chance of sounding like a compliment).

 Can I publish my own book on my own label and associate it with Dostoyevsky Wannabe in a kind of split my publishing imprint/ Dostoyevsky Wannabe kinda way?